Operating Plan

 NewLimit was founded to significantly extend healthy human healthspan.

-We are developing epigenetic reprogramming medicines to treat age-related diseases on our way to a more general use medicine to control aging itself.
+We are developing epigenetic reprogramming medicines to treat age-related diseases on our way to medicines that address the aging that occurs in everyone.
 The core of our approach is rooted in epigenetic control of gene expression.
-All of our cells experience functional decline as we age, yet we appear to be able to reverse this functional decline through induced pluripotent cell reprogramming and then re-differentiation to the original cell type.
-Pluripotent reprogramming reverses cellular “age” while also reversing cell type.
+All of our cells experience functional decline as we age, and it appears possible to reverse this decline through epigenetic reprogramming.
+By turning on just four transcription factor (TF) genes (“pluripotent reprogramming factors”), we can turn an old, adult cell into a young, embryonic stem cell.
+This pluripotent reprogramming process reverses cellular “age” while also reversing cell type.
 NewLimit’s aim is to reprogram cellular “age” without altering cell type.

 Scientific Background